-DOI: 10.3965/j.ijabe.20120502.00?
+Keywords: weed control, paddy production, economic evaluation, mechanical weeding, chemical weeding, yield DOI: 10.3965/j.ijabe.20120502.004

-Citation: Reza Tabatabaekoloor, Hasan Yousefnia pasha, Jafar Hashemi.
-Comparison of efficacy and costs of paddy production in different weed control methods in Iran.
-Int J Agric & Biol Eng, 2012; 5(2): -.
+Citation: Tabatabaekoloor R, Yousefnia pasha H, Hashemi J. Comparison of efficiencies and costs of different weed control methods in paddy production in Iran.
+Int J Agric & Biol Eng, 2012; 5(2): 28-33.

-Introduction
+1 Introduction

 Weeds are one of the major problems of production technology for lowland rice (OryzA sativa L.).
 Weeds grow in a field as an unwanted plant and rival with the main plant in the absorption of light, water and nutrients^[1-3].
 Combating with weeds is one of the expensive actions that is used to increase the products and has a direct effect on ultimate price^[4-6].
-In order to control weeds, there are different ways all over the world
+In order to control weeds, there are different ways all over the world such as hand weeding methods, chemical weeding, mechanical weeding and a combination of them^[7-8].
+Hand weeding is the most common method of weed control in rice, but it requires a very high labor input.
+The labor requirement for weeding can be too variable and depends on such factors as weed intensity, time of weeding, conditions at the time of weeding and efficiency of weeders^[9].
+Reliance on herbicide weed management systems can be costly and can led to herbicide-resistance concerns, whereas herbicide use is often recommended and required for maximum economic returns^[10].
+During the early stage of establishment, weed develops 20-30 percent of its growth while the crop performs 2-3 percent of its growth stage^[11].